flagbug/flagbug.github.com/_posts/2014-01-20-better-open-source-collaboration-with-gitter.md

 Gitter is an awesome piece of work and I believe it will simplify the collaboration on the projects I'm working on.

-The only things that's currently missing for me is an Android app, but from their website it seems that this is on work.
+The only thing that's currently missing for me is an Android app, but from their website it seems that this is in work.